anuragsirish/GPT4o-mini-fine-tuning/README.md

 - Loading and preparing your data.
 - Fine-tuning the model using the real estate dataset.
-- Evaluating the model's performance.
+- Deploying the fine-tuned model on Azure AI
-- Deploying the model for real-world applications.
+- Testing the models

 ### License